-Then you'll want to create an instance of SteamClient, call its logOn method and assign event listeners.
+Then you'll want to create an instance of SteamClient and any handlers you need, call SteamClient#connect and assign event listeners.

 See example.js for the usage of some of the available API.

 Steam.servers contains the list of CM servers node-steam will attempt to connect to.
-The bootstrapped list (see servers.js) is not always up-to-date and might contain dead servers.
+The bootstrapped list (fetched in prepare) can get out of date and thus contain dead servers.
 To avoid timeouts, replace it with your own list before logging in if you have one (see 'servers' event).

 Whenever a method accepts (or an event provides) an

 ESomething, it's a Number that represents some enum value.
 See enums.steamd and eresult.steamd for the whole list of them.
 For each enum, there is an equivalently named property on